MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/clear-server-side-cache.md

 Power Apps portals with version 9.2.6.x or later benefit from improved caching functionality to increase consistency and reliability as follows.

 - [Capacity-based portals and add-on portals](../overview.md#power-apps-portals-dynamics-365-portals-and-add-on-portals) will use the same caching functionality.
-- Capacity-based portals don't have to manually [clear the configuration entity cache](#configuration-entity-caching-portals-with-capacity-based-licenses).
+- Capacity-based portals don't have to manually [clear the configuration table cache](#configuration-entity-caching-portals-with-capacity-based-licenses).
 - Add-on portals with high load will have improved performance and a reliable data cache refresh.

 > [!IMPORTANT]